Coin Door Locks

 If you have multiple games, key them alike.
 It saves trouble of trying to find the right key.
 Conveniently, all of the links above are for key-alike locks.
 Pick a parts seller and get all your locks there.
 (I don’t re-key heads or back doors; just keep the extra keys in the game on the hook on or near the coin door intended for that purpose.)

-If you have only one game, and you get a lock that comes with two keys, screw one key into the bottom of the pinball, or perhaps the top of an arcade cabinet.
+If you have only one game, and you get a lock that comes with two keys, screw one key into the bottom of the pinball.
+For video games, consider taping it to the top of the cabinet in a discreet location.

 If you lose all the keys, and you can’t pick a lock, you will have to drill the lock.
 The goal is to get a drill bit down the center of the lock and ruin the screw at the other end so the cam falls off and the door can be opened.
 Then vacuum up the mess, put a new $5 lock on the game, and screw a duplicate key into the cabinet for next time.